ad-si/Transity/database-backend.md

 A transaction has following stages:

 1. Request ("Hi, I'd like to buy something")
-1. Offer ("Hi, I can sell you cow for 300 €")
+1. Offer ("Hi, I can sell you a cow for 300 €")
 1. Acceptance ("Ok, sounds good")
-1. Fulfillment (Buyer gives seller the cow)
+1. Fulfillment (Buyer gives seller the money)
-1. Fulfillment (Seller gives buyer the money)
+1. Fulfillment (Seller gives buyer the cow)
 1. Certification (Buyer gets receipt for successful transaction)

 A table of transactions looks like this: